Short-term programs give you a chance to study overseas in your summer or winter breaks.

 - Maintain satisfactory academic progress

-- Be currently enrolled at the University of Melbourne, and have successfully completed a minimum of one study period and at least 37.5 credit points (undergraduate students) or one study period and at least 12.5 credit points (graduate students) before departure
+- Be currently enrolled at the University of Melbourne, and have successfully completed a minimum of one study period and at least 37.5 credit points (undergraduate students) or one study period and at least 12.5 credit points (graduate students) at time of application

 - Not have an 'at risk' status at the time of application or before commencing the overseas study program.